-- A focus and aspiration on supporting all our disadvantaged pupils to achieve the highest levels. - Thorough analysis of pupils who are underachieving academically and reasons for this. - Using research evidence (such as the Education Endowment Foundation (EEF) teaching and learning toolkit and Pupil Premium guidance) and evidence from our own observations to allocate the funding to the activities that are shown to have highest impact weighed against cost impact. - Quality First Teaching is paramount. - Allocating most qualified staff to teach intervention groups. - Use assessment regularly to check how interventions or strategies are working and adjust accordingly. - Provide high quality training for staff. - Systematic focus on giving pupils clear, purposeful feedback about their work.
-Ensure all pupils are clear on their next steps and how to achieve them. - Senior Leadership Team (SLT) and Governors have a clear overview of how the funding is being allocated and the difference it is making to the outcomes for pupils.
-Strategy published on website.
-Governors question and challenge to ensure funding is having highest impact. - Class teachers/subject leaders and teaching assistants know which pupils are eligible for the Pupil Premium so that they can take responsibility for accelerating their progress. - Headteacher and SENDCo provides targeted support to improve attendance, behaviour or links with families where these are barriers to a pupil achieving highly. - A clear and robust appraisal system for all staff including discussions about pupils eligible for the Pupil Premium in appraisal and pupil progress meetings.
+- Eligibility for the Pupil Premium is not to be confused with low ability, and we therefore have a focus and aspiration on supporting all our disadvantaged pupils to achieve the highest levels. - Thorough analysis of pupils who are underachieving academically, particularly in English and Mathematics and reasons for this. - Draw on research evidence (such as the EEF teaching and learning toolkit and Pupil Premium guidance) and evidence from our own observations to allocate the funding to the activities that are shown to have highest impact weighed against cost impact. - Clear expectations that all day-to-day teaching meets the needs of each learner, rather than relying on interventions to compensate for teaching that is less than good. - Allocating our best staff to teach intervention groups to improve Mathematics and English.

+- Use assessment regularly (not just termly at Pupil Progress Meetings) to check how interventions or strategies are working and adjust accordingly. - Make sure that support staff, particularly teaching assistants, are highly trained and understand their role in helping pupils to achieve. - Systematic focus on giving pupils clear, purposeful feedback about their work.
+Ensure all pupils are clear on their next steps and how to achieve them. - Senior Leadership Team and governors have a clear overview of how the funding is being allocated and the difference it is making to the outcomes for pupils. - Class teachers/subject leaders and Teaching Assistants know which pupils are eligible for the Pupil Premium so that they can take responsibility for accelerating their progress. - Have a clear policy on spending the Pupil Premium, agreed by governors and publicised on our website. - HT, SENDCo and class teachers provide targeted support to improve attendance, behaviour or links with families where these are barriers to a pupil's learning. - A clear and robust appraisal system for all staff including discussions about pupils eligible for the Pupil Premium in appraisal and pupil progress meetings.